hmans/games-with-react/README.md

 ## The Building Blocks

+For game development, you may be used to thinking in terms of _engines_.
+Here, instead of think of _stacks_ of different libraries and tools, similar to how any other web applications are built.
+The stack described in this document revolves around the following components:

+- React, for expressing application structure and logic as components and functions
+- Three.js, for managing a 3D scene powered by WebGL
+- react-three-fiber, for providing a React layer for Three.js
+- Vite and CRA, for enabling super-fast iteration thanks to hot-module replacement

+Let's go into each of these in a little more detail.

 ### React

 React, which you have very likely already heard of, is the massively popular JavaScript library that describes itself as: